Speaking Schools’ COVID-19 Action Plan

 - most transmissions of the virus occur after people begin to show symptoms (at least 60% of transmissions, and potentially up to 94%, are from symptomatic close contacts); and

-Whilst children appear to not be at high risk from COVID-19, SSA places their safety (and the safety of our coaches) as our highest priority.
+Whilst children appear to not be at high risk from COVID-19, and the vaccination program means the risks involved with COVID-19 are decreasing daily, SSA places their safety (and the safety of our coaches) as our highest priority.
 This is the first tier of our teaching philosophy.

-SSA has made the determination that, taking into account the range of safeguards outlined below, it is now safe to resume physical classes on a limited basis.
+SSA has made the determination that, taking into account the range of safeguards outlined below, it is now safe to run in-person classes in Sydney.

 Below is our COVID-19 Action Plan for our current and upcoming programs.
 It is designed to minimise the risk of transmission at our programs, and takes a number of additional steps beyond what most Government Schools are currently doing.